vga101/gaiasky/docs/Data-catalogs-formats.rst

 The different types of data are:

-- **Particle data**: usually stars which come from a star catalogue.
+- **Particle data** -- usually stars which come from a star catalogue.
-- **Rest of data**: planets, orbits, constellations, grids and everything else qualifies for this category.
+- **Rest of data** -- planets, orbits, constellations, grids and everything else qualifies for this category.

 Data belonging to either group will be loaded differently into the Gaia Sky.
 The sections below describe the data format in detail: